AccAEN/SAAS_FOI/README.md

 ![OR 12-17sc](graphs/SAAS_calls_12_to_17_years_scaling.png)

 The 12 to 21 age grouping is included because it has enough stroke calls in 2019 to be able to make a comparison.
 The Stroke / TIA numbers are not statistically significant, but it could be indicative of a problem.
+Number of stroke calls for that age group went from 6 in Oct 2019 to 14 in Oct 2021.

 ![OR 12-21](graphs/SAAS_calls_12_to_21_years.png)